 Thank you.
 When we were finished recording it, I played it for my 1 year old daughter, and she really liked it.
 She does this dance where she sits up and bounces with her hands in the air and smiles.
 It’s very sweet.
 So, even though it’s probably not quite Belinda Carlisle “Heaven is a Place on Earth” (her absolute favorite), I feel good about it too.

-There’s definitely a more mature sound from what we’ve heard so far from the new album, what’s different this time round?
+There’s definitely a more mature sound on the new album, what’s different this time round?

 I was recording it when I was about to have a baby.
 It was a very strange, nervous time, with all the anxiety and emotion I was going through.
 And then David Bowie died the 1st day we were going to record – this was back in January 2016.
 So there I was, waking up with all this worry about the future, then crying with my wife to Bowie records at dawn (especially Hunky Dory) and then going to the studio and trying to make something of real worth.
 But it wasn’t about this egotistical “I want to make a classic record, man” sort of thing, but more about just proving to myself and to her that I could be better, because I knew I had to be better – not just in music, but in everything in order to be a good husband and – soon – a good father to my daughter.